 There are more subcategories in probability, but it's too involved...

-In particular, we see that the difference between midpoints and radial point methods is extremely subtle: the reasoning and the key feature (uniqueness of a chord corresponds to a midpoint) are the same, but just with the different processes the answer is different.
+In particular, we see that the difference between midpoints and radial point methods is exceptionally subtle: the reasoning and the key feature (uniqueness of a chord corresponding to a midpoint) are the same, but just with the different processes, the answer is different.

 An intuitive way to see why causes this paradox is the following: imaging you can really randomly choose chords on a circle, and let's say we label every chord with a number and then choose a random number instead.3

 We first note that there are uncountable possible different chords, so we may label every chord with a real number between .4 Then, the ambiguity immediately arises: How should we assign the pairing between the real number and the chords?
-The thing is since they are infinitely many real numbers and chords, we're extremely flexible in terms of assigning them.
-For example, I can make pairing with chords that are all chords passing the center of the circle (namely all diameters), while making pair with all other chords or another way around.
+Since they are infinitely many real numbers and chords, we're extremely flexible in terms of assigning them.
+For example, I can make pairing with chords that are all chords passing the center of the circle (namely all diameters) while making pairing with all other chords or another way around.
 Effectively, we're choosing the distribution in this pairing, making us biased toward some chords hence not uniformly random.

-Edwin Thompson Jaynes5 is very opinionated about the right way to do statistics or to interpret probability (in a Bayesian way), so he come up with the idea of the maximum ignorance principle in order to tackle this paradox.
-Maximum ignorance says that we can't assume anything if the problem is not specified, and he argued that we can use such a principle to do probability without any ambiguity.
+Edwin Thompson Jaynes5 is very opinionated about the right way to do statistics or to interpret probability (in a Bayesian way), so he came up with the idea of the maximum ignorance principle to tackle this paradox.
+Maximum ignorance says that we can't assume anything if the problem is not specified, and he argued that we could use such a principle to do probability without any ambiguity.

-So in this case, the answer should be the same concerning translation (since we should be able to move our circle in the space) and scale (we can scale the circle in the space) invariant.
+So, in this case, the answer should be the same concerning translation (since we should be able to move our circle in space) and scale (we can scale the circle in space) invariant.
 Indeed, in one of his works, he concluded that the radial points method is the correct one to model this since it equipped with translational and also scale invariant.6

 This is the only section where abstract is involved

 From the discussion, how do we know that we're safe when dealing with things like "choosing ___ randomly"?
-The answer is if there is a clear symmetry in that space, and we want our distribution to be invariant to that symmetry.
+The answer is if there is an apparent symmetry in that space, and we want our distribution to be invariant to that symmetry.

-For example, if we say choose a real number in randomly, there should be no ambiguity.
-This is because in , there is one symmetry that is clear: the translation.
+For example, if we say choose a real number in randomly, there should be no ambiguity since, in , there is one clear symmetry: the translation.

 Hence, uniform distribution w.r.t. this randomness needs to be translational invariance as well.